Particular/docs.particular.net/samples/web/wcf-callbacks/sample.md

 The url used for the binding will be of the format `http://localhost:8080/BusService/{RequestMessage}_{Response}`.
 So for a message `EnumMessage` that has a response of `Status` the url would be `http://localhost:8080/BusService/EnumMessage_Status`

-If you want to use a different binding or url structure you can customize this code.
+If a different binding or url structure is required it can be customized:

 snippet:WcfMapper